Categories

 3. Beat by Beat: FraGue’s Dance Evolution

 The rhythm first found me in 1999 at Tanzschule Seifert in Salzburg.
 Ballroom dancing was my first love, and I even tried my hand at some competitions.
 But the real transformation came when I chanced upon a breaking class.
 The allure of acrobatic moves and street style was irresistible.
 Before I knew it, the ballroom took a backseat.
 An injury once paused my dance journey, pushing me towards hip-hop, house, and krumping.
-This diversified my dance palette, later leading me to theatre productions with dance troupes like Nobulus and Hungry Sharks.
-Alongside, my wife and I spun stories of motion with our own company, Artfeeders.
+This diversified my dance palette, later leading me to dance in theatre productions with dance troupes like Nobulus and Hungry Sharks.

 Pied Piper Reloaded is the first of our dance shorts.
 Check out the trailer above.

 Swirling weapons have a meditative charm, blending the finesse of dance with martial prowess.
 This synergy of my twin passions – dance and martial arts – feels like home.
 And what’s more exhilarating than setting the props aflame?
 My go-tos for a fiery spectacle are the Nunchucks and the staff, but when not burning, I sometimes indulge in fluid routines with short sticks and knives.
-Some day I will also learn the rope dart or meteor hammer.
+Someday, I will also learn rope darts or meteor hammers.

 Alongside my better half, I embarked on a mission: founding an association dedicated to the cause of freelance artists.
-We’re committed to uncovering and imparting methods that enable artists to sustainably monetize their talents without succumbing to burnout.
+We’re committed to uncovering and imparting methods enabling artists to sustainably monetize their talents without burning out.

-The association carries on the name Artfeeders, which was originally the project name of our productions.
-Given that the name perfectly suits the association’s topic, we decided to stick with it.
+The association continues under the name Artfeeders, which was originally the project name of our productions.
+Since the name perfectly suits the association’s topic, we decided to stick with it.

 Part of this challenge is also staying on top of potentially harmful developments in our society and ensuring I am ready to deal with them if the need to protect the family arises.

-While dance always involved the rhythmic movement of my body, I discovered another rhythm that beckoned me: the rhythm of words.
 When the beats of fatherhood started playing, the need to be around my daughter took center stage.
 The tours, the travel, the on-the-road lifestyle weren’t conducive to the nurturing environment I wanted to provide.
 And thus, pivoting from the stage’s spotlight to the soft glow of my laptop, I began to craft sentences and paragraphs instead of steps and choreographies.
+I already ran a blog before that, so the transition was not a hard one.

 I published Dance Smart and, together with Da Bürgermasta, Performance Skills.
 These are not only manuals or guides but a glimpse into my view of the art that defined me.
 Already stepping into this field, the opportunity to join the editorial team of one of the biggest brands in dance came up, and I took the leap of faith into yet uncharted territory.
 Somehow it worked.